BJP takes out protest rallies against communal violence in B'desh | Politics

 The party also organized protests in Jalpaiguri, Asansol, Alipurduar, South Dinajpur, North Dinajpur, Malda, Birbhum, Burdwan, West Midnapore, East Midnapore, Jhargram, Murshidabad, Basirhat, Hooghly districts of the state.

-BJP state president Sukanta Majumdar condemning the attacks termed it as ''barbaric which has no place in the civilized world''.
+BJP state president Sukanta Majumdar condemning the attacks termed them as ''barbaric which have no place in the civilized world''.

 ''Many other parties are unfortunately passing off the attacks in Bangladesh as internal matters of that country ...
 Those who opposed the CAA for political reasons did not think about the plight of Hindus and other minorities in Bangladesh.
 TMC leadership has maintained silence on the attacks - not a single word of condemnation,'' the BJP leader said.